Snow Course Surveys

 The equivalent depth of water from each snow course is compared to the historical amounts measured at each location.
 It is expressed as a percentage of the historical value and provides staff with a means of comparing current monthly readings to historical data.
 It also serves as a tool to assist staff in accurately forecasting the relative amount of runoff that will be available in the spring when the snow melts.

-To contact the Works and Infrastructure Department:
+To contact the Utilities Department: